CfSOtago/GREENGridData/docs/gridSpy1mProcessingReport.md

 The NZ GREEN Grid project recruited a sample of [c 25 households in each of two regions of New Zealand](ggOverviewReport.html).
 The first sample was recruited in early 2014 and the second in early 2015.
 Research data includes:

  * 1 minute electricity power (W) data was collected for each dwelling circuit using [gridSpy](https://gridspy.com/) monitors on each power circuit (and the incoming power).
 The power values represent mean(W) over the minute preceeding the observation timestamp.
+See - [gridSpy1mProcessingReport](gridSpy1mProcessingReport.html);
+ * Dwelling & appliance surveys.
+See - [surveyProcessingReport](surveyProcessingReport.html);
- * Occupant time-use diaries (focused on energy use)
+ * Occupant time-use diaries (focused on energy use).
- * Dwelling & appliance surveys

-We are working towards releasing 'clean' (anonymised) versions of this research data for re-use.

 This report provides summary data quality statistics for the original GREEN grid Grid Spy household power demand monitoring data.
 This data was used to create a derived 'safe' dataset using the code in the [nzGREENGridDataR](https://github.com/dataknut/nzGREENGridDataR) repository.